The program consists of 47 weeks of lecture and laboratory experience:

 - Cytogenomics and Molecular Diagnostics

-The rotations include lectures and a clinical lab experience for the students assigned to that rotation.
-Cleveland Clinic's Main Campus Hospital and Akron General Hospital are the two locations for this clinical lab experience.
-Students acquire the basic skills and knowledge needed as they progress through the rotation.
+The courses include lectures, student lab and clinical lab experience.
+Cleveland Clinic’s Main Campus Hospital and Akron General are the two locations for the clinical lab experience.
+Students acquire the basic skills and knowledge needed as they complete the course.

 During the rotation, students rotate through various bench assignments either singly or, more commonly, in small groups.